divyakhetan/Slither/README.md

 # Slither
-A simple 2d game 1 player game using pygame
+A simple 2d 1player game using pygame